-Global anthropogenic temperature
+Global anthropogenic temperature change

-change correlates better with total
+correlates better with total energy in

-energy in world’s electricity grids than with total energy use.
-Alternative
+world’s electricity grids (TWH) than

-title: EEP (Energetic Particle Precipitation)
+with total atmospheric CO2.
+Alternative title: EEP (Energetic Particle Precipitation) the

-http://drchrisbarnes.co.uk/
+Homepage http://drchrisbarnes.co.uk/

 Abstract